-Formed under the (Oklahoma State) Interlocal Cooperation Act, ACOG's mission is to build a stronger regional community by means of cooperation, leadership and planning.
+Formed under Oklahoma's Interlocal Cooperation Act, ACOG's mission is to build a stronger regional community by means of cooperation, leadership and planning.
 ACOG serves the greater Oklahoma City region as the designated metropolitan planning organization (MPO), and works on mobility, public safety and livability programs for Central Oklahoma.